jforget/raku-Hamilton2/doc/Hamilton.en.md

 French Maps
 -----------

 For copyright reasons, I do  not provide initialisation programmes for the  maps  of   Risk,  War  on  Terror  and  other   games.
-The  only initialisation  programme is the  programme dealing  with French regions and departments.
+The  only initialisation  programmes  are  the  programme  dealing  with  French regions and departments, the initialisation programme for the RATP map (subway lines in Paris) and the initialisation programmes for abstract graphs (Platonic solids).

 This  initialisation  programme  is  more complicated  than  a  normal initialisation  programme, because  it deals  with three  hierarchical